stupied4ever/twitter-experiment/README.md

 Copus Generation
 ----------------

-The corpus used to train the [Naive Bayes classifier][naive-bayes-classifier] is generated using [Twitter][twitter] stream.
 [Twitter Api Terms][twitter-api-terms] does not allow to share or resyndicate Twitter content, cause of that I will not do it.

 However, its possible to generate a script to create a corpus, and i did that.
+The corpus generator uses [Twitter][twitter] stream.
 This script is composed of two parts.

  - Use [Twitter Streaming API][twitter-streaming-api] to download tweets.
  ```